haihala/whoops-all-grapplers/Documentation/Design/Characters/index.md

 ### Names

 ### Mechanics
-- Gun that needs to be reloaded
-  - Specialized bullets?
-(Explosive, Stun, Knockback)
 - Gain a character specific resource by canceling moves

-- Dio time frozen knives
 - Catch and release projectiles
 - Psychopath that is not evil (maybe in a relationship with another character)
 - Wave dash